 Snowshoeing is an excellent way to ascend to some of Antarctica’s best vantage points, stretch the legs and take in the most spectacular scenery on the planet—no previous experience required.
 Join in on the fun and discover a different slice of Antarctica!
 You’ll be led by an experienced guide who will provide all the instruction you need.
 The aim is to get out as often as possible, the number of outings will be dependent on weather and the itinerary’s landing points.
 Minimum participant number must be met in order for program to take place.
 The average number of outings is usually six, lasting up to three hours per outing.

-One pre-cruise hotel night in Ushuaia with breakfast; luggage transfer from hotel to ship; group transfers from Ushuaia airport to hotel if on the group flight; half-day tour of Ushuaia before embarkation; transfer from ship to Ushuaia airport or downtown on disembarkation day in Ushuaia; shipboard accommodations; camping (limited to 40 spots); printed photo book from your voyage (post voyage, one per booking); gear to keep (expedition jacket); gear on loan (gumboots); all meals onboard ship; house wines, beers, and soft drinks with dinner onboard ship; select pre-dinner drinks with canapes onboard ship.
+One pre-cruise hotel night in Ushuaia with breakfast; group transfers from Ushuaia airport to hotel if on the group flight; half-day tour of Ushuaia before embarkation; transfer from ship to Ushuaia airport or downtown on disembarkation day; shipboard accommodations; camping (limited to 40 spots); printed photo book from your voyage (post voyage, one per booking); gear to keep (expedition jacket); gear on loan (boots); all meals onboard ship; house wines, beers, and soft drinks with dinner onboard ship.
 Subject to change without notice.

 Airfare; passport and visa expenses; hotels and meals not included in itinerary transfers not mentioned as included; optional activity supplements: kayaking, mountaineering, snowshoeing, and/or ski touring; alcohol not mentioned as included; soft drinks outside of dinner service; items of a personal nature such as Wi-Fi, laundry service, spa charges, medical expenses; required travel insurance; excess baggage charges; airport arrival or departure taxes; gratuities (NOTE: Gratuities for crew will automatically be added to your bill.
 Please advise at the time of settlement if you would like this to be removed); fuel surcharge may apply.

 Photos: © Aurora Expeditions